www.stalkvictims.info - weapons page

 b) Point out critical evidence.

 What should be said is something like - "Officer, I am the complainant.
 That man attacked me.
 His weapon fell into that gutter.
 That person is a witness.
-I will fully co-operate with your investigation as soon as I have been able to consult with my lawyer." - THEN SHUT UP!
+I will fully co-operate with your investigation as soon as I have been able to consult with my lawyer".
+THEN SHUT UP!

 Police

 The police do not work for you, that's your lawyer's job.
 More than 97% of police suspects are guilty of a crime and lie to police, so police assume suspects are guilty of something and try to manipulate them into saying things that will hurt them in court.
 So beware of false sympathy from police after you put their latest client on the floor, surrounded by a chalk outline.
 It is advisable to wait at least 24 hours to come down from the extreme stress of a shooting before undergoing the police interrogation.
-Have your lawyer present and make sure the proceedings are video taped.
+Have your lawyer present and make sure it is video taped.

 Court